 - Administer medications to patients and monitor patients for reactions or side effects.

 - Record patients’ medical information and vital signs.

 - Monitor, record, and report symptoms or changes in patients’ conditions.

-Registered Nurses with little to no experience tend to make between $46360 and $55320 while the more experienced ones make over $82490 per year.
+Registered Nurses with little to no experience tend to make between $50800 and $58770 while the more experienced ones can earn over $88350 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Registered Nurse is to move to a higher paying state like CA. Right now, the highest paying states for Registered Nurses are CA, HI, MA, AK and OR.
+One of the easiest ways to increase your salary as a Registered Nurse is to move to a higher paying state like CA. Right now, the highest paying states for Registered Nurses are CA, HI, DC, MA and OR.

-3 other factors that can increase your salary as A Registered Nurse is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Registered Nurse is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Registered Nurses what degree they had when they got the job and most of them said they had a Associates degree followed by Bachelors degree.
+We asked other Registered Nurses what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a Bachelor’s Degree.